Anisotropic MagnetoMemristance: Results

 The analytical treatment described above provides a useful guide into the phenomenology, but it is limited to an ideal one-dimensional case.
-In reality, a finite cross-section of a ring would produce a non-local dipole field that in turn modifies both the stabilized magnetization states and the dynamics.
-To account for the non-local dipole contribution, we perform micromagnetic simulations with use of the open-source package MuMax3~\cite{Vansteenkiste2014}.
+In reality, a finite cross-section of a {annulus} would produce a non-local dipole field that in turn modifies both the stabilized magnetization states and the dynamics.
+To account for the non-local dipole contribution, we perform micromagnetic simulations with use of the open-source package MuMax3~\cite{Vansteenkiste2014} (details are provided in the Methods section and Supplementary Note 6 of the Supplementary Materials).

-We simulate a Py ring with a mean radius of $55$~nm, a ring width of $10$~nm, and thickness $10$~nm.
+We simulate a Py {annulus} with a mean radius of $55$~nm, a {annulus} width of $10$~nm, and thickness $10$~nm.
+An analysis of the effects of the dimensions of the annulus is provided in Supplementary Note 7 of the Supplementary Materials.
 We use standard material parameters $M_s=790$~kA/m, $A=10$~pJ/m, and $\alpha=0.01$.
 The Zhang-Li torque polarization parameter is set to $0.56$ and we also include a small non-adiabatic term $\xi=0.1$, and for permalloy we have $\rho_0=123~ \Omega$~nm.

 We consider four initial magnetic configurations.
 In all cases, we follow the relaxation protocol described in the Methods to quench spurious dynamics.
-The ground state is the magnetization along the ring, stabilized by shape anisotropy, as shown in Fig. \ref{fig:states} \textbf{a} obtained numerically.
+The ground state is the magnetization along the ring, stabilized by shape anisotropy, as shown in Figure \ref{fig:states} \textbf{a} obtained numerically.
 In-plane and out-of-plane magnetized states are achieved applying an external magnetic field of magnitude 1~T along the $x$ and $z$ directions, respectively.
 Finally, we consider {homochiral domain walls stabilized by initializing the magnetization with a finite number of topological defect, and minimizing the energy.
-The case of two domain walls is} shown in Fig. \ref{fig:states} \textbf{b}.
+The case of two domain walls is} shown in Figure \ref{fig:states} \textbf{b}.
 The final magnetic state is a localized kink of the form $ \hat{\boldsymbol{m}}(\theta)=a(\theta) \hat{\boldsymbol{T}}(\theta)+b(\theta) \hat{\boldsymbol{K}}(\theta)$ where we assume $\hat{\boldsymbol{K}}\cdot \hat{\boldsymbol{T}}=0$, and thus $|\hat{\boldsymbol{m}}|^2=a(\theta)^2+b(\theta)^2=1$.

-We have shown in the Supplementary Material that such a magnetic state can have both AMR induced resistance and memristance. {This type of states have been obtained seen both numerically and experimentally in the past \cite{exp1,exp2,exp3,exp4}.
+We have shown in {Supplementary Note 5 of the Supplementary Material} that such a magnetic state can have both AMR induced resistance and memristance. {This type of states have been obtained seen both numerically and experimentally in the past \cite{exp1,exp2,exp3,exp4}.
 These states are topologically distinct from the ground state~\cite{braun2012}. }

 We analyze the simulation results by computing the change in voltage and the change in resistivity for each state upon the application of a time-varying current density of magnitude $j$ and frequency $f$.
 In the following, we discuss variations in voltage, deviating from the resistive state.
 These can be studied via $\Delta V= (R-\langle R\rangle)j$, with $\langle R\rangle$ being the time average resistance.
 We see that if $R$ is constant, then $\Delta V=0$, which is associated to a pure resistance.